 Rangers Charity Foundation

-The Rangers Charity Foundation exists to bring Club, supporters, staff and players together in a unique way to help make the world of difference to thousands of lives through a range of charitable and community work.
-We strive to be champion of charitable giving, and since our creation in 2002 we have donated over £4 million in cash and in-kind support to hundreds of organizations, groups and individuals.
+The Rangers Charity Foundation exists to bring clubs, supporters, staff and players together in a unique way in order to make a difference to thousands of people by means of a range of charitable and community work.
+The foundation strives to be champions of charitable giving, and since the creation in 2002 £4 million in cash and in-kind support have been given to hundreds of organisations, groups and individuals.

-For season 2016/17 the Foundation is working with Charity Partners UNICEF, Breast Cancer Care, Beatson Cancer Charity, The Simon Community and Glasgow City Mission.
-We also continue to support our long standing partnership with Glasgow Children’s Hospital Charity and our Armed Forces Partnership which supports veterans and serving personnel.
+The Foundation is working in collaboration with charity partners as UNICEF, Breast Cancer Care, Beatson Cancer Charity, the Simon Community and the Glasgow City Mission.
+Also, there exists a partnership with the Glasgow Children’s Hospital Charity and the Armed Forces Partnership, which supports veterans and serving personnel.

-In addition to our work supporting charity partners, our comprehensive community programmes reach thousands of children and adults with important messages and training regarding health and fitness, employment, equality, diversity and education.
+In addition to supporting charity partners, the foundation delivers comprehensive community programmes for children and adults focused on training regarding health and fitness, employment, equality, diversity and education.

-The Foundation also aims to assist other charities and charitable causes where possible – particularly those which address our key priority areas which are:
+The Foundation also aims to assist other charities and charitable causes where possible – particularly those that address the following societal matters:

 - The needs of children